-In looking back over the past 5 years of blogging we have put together a list of our top blogs about SEO ever published.
+In looking back over the past 5 years of writing SEO blog articles we have put together a list of our top blogs about SEO ever published.
 It is interesting to see what themes and topics generate the most interest.

-Join us in our countdown of our Top 10 Most Read Articles about SEO.
+Join us in our countdown of our Top 10 Most Read SEO Blog Articles.

 In this article we take a step back from traditional thinking focused on how SEO will improve your bottom line and discuss how SEO helps each department within your company including Customer Service, Marketing, Human Resources, Public Relations, Finance and IT.
 After reading the article you will see how SEO meets the underlying needs of all your business departments.

 This SEO blog article discusses what Google defines as “duplicate content” and why it will hurt your rankings.
 Find solutions for the cause of common duplicate content issues including printer friendly versions of your web pages, multilingual pages, manufacturer provided product descriptions and multi domain ownership.

 Ever wonder how Google is able to understand what the searcher is looking for and return related and similar results that help answer their question?
 This article describes how Google’s Artificial Intelligence works and key concepts including ontology, the difference between synonymy and polysemy, neural networks plus data clustering and classification.

 This SEO blog article covers general guidelines about how to write good web page content that we have learned over the years from working with hundreds of clients.
 First and foremost website owners or managers should provide unique content.
 Reword, revise and be creative to ensure that all of the text on your website is 100% unique.
 Other tips include using a logical flow, being customer centric, focusing each page on a central theme and having a strong closing action statement to get the visitor to make a purchase, submit a request or recommend to a friend.